 Dorset’s Jurassic coast is home to some of the best beaches in the UK, including the famous Durdle Door, a place that has been on my bucket list for as long as I can remember.

-If you are looking for the best tips and advice on where to go, dog friendly places, where to stay and how long it takes to walk to the iconic beaches, you can find it all within this post.
+If you are looking for the best tips and advice on where to go, dog friendly places and how long it takes to walk to the iconic beaches, you can find it all within this post.

 What Is Durdle Door & How Was It Formed?